YadaYuki/news-recommendation-llm/README.md

 ## Overview

 - Implementation of Pretrained Large Language Model Based News Recommendation using Python / PyTorch.
-- We adopted **Neural News Recommendation with Multi-Head Self-Attention(NRMS)**[], known for its high performance among neural news recommendation methods, as our model.
+- We adopted **Neural News Recommendation with Multi-Head Self-Attention(NRMS)**, known for its high performance among neural news recommendation methods, as our model.
-- We are using language models such as **BERT**[] as the backbone to obtain embedding vectors for news content.
+- We are using language models such as **BERT and **DistilBERT\*\* as the backbone to obtain embedding vectors for news content.

 ## Project Structure